shukriadams/docker-perforce/README.md

 ## Setup

-See the example docker-compose.yml for how to quickly scaffold up server.
+See the example docker-compose.yml for how to quickly scaffold up a server instance.
 You should create volume mounts directories for your depot(s), but the container will create and permission-set its core directory automatically.
 Depot volumes will require chmod, these are not claimed by the container.
 Failing to do this will throw write exceptions when you try to submit files to those depots.

 Do not volume mount config (/etc/perforce) when setting up a new container, the container needs to generate config at least once to properly initialize itself.
 Instead let the start process run, and check container logs to confirm the server initialized.
 You will find a `config-mirror` directory in the core volume directory.
 Copy this directory to some place outside this directory (the dir in core is ovewritten each time container starts), and map your safe copy it /etc/perforce.
 Then restart your container.
 This is your Perforce internal config, you can change it if you need to.